lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 ```
                                      *** Warning ***

-Calibration total time might vary depending on the unique factory characteristics of the Si5351 chipset being used.
-Upon finalization the power needs to
+Calibration total time might vary depending on the unique factory characteristics of the Si5351 chipset
-be recycled for the board to restart.
+being used.
+Upon finalization the power needs to be recycled for the board to restart.
 ```

 ## Time synchronization

 To operate using FT8 the transmission and reception must be synchronized in time among all operator with a tolerance of less than 2 seconds.
-The rp2040 lacks a real time clock (RTC), it keeps track of the time quite precisely but starting from the boot moment, which in turn might happen at any arbitrary time, therefore rendering the board unusable for FT8 decoding and emitting pursposes.
+The rp2040 lacks a real time clock (RTC), it keeps track of the time quite precisely but starting from zero at the boot moment, which in turn might happen at any arbitrary time, therefore rendering the board unusable for FT8 decoding and emitting pursposes.

 There are several strategies to address this problem: